 Duties & Authority

-The Executive Committee shall meet upon the call of the Rector or the President.
+The Executive Committee shall meet upon the call of the Rector in consultation withthe President.
 The Executive Committee shall have the power of the Board to take such actions as are necessary to direct the affairs of the University between meetings of the Board.
 The full Board must be notified of all actions taken by the Executive Committee and all actions must be ratified by the Board at its next regular or a special meeting called for that purpose in emergency situations.
-The committee shall coordinate the policy development and the goals/objectives of all Board committees and shall recommend the means whereby the Board will assess its effectiveness in accordance with ' 9.03 of these Bylaws.
-A complete record of all actions of the Executive Committee shall be maintained by the Secretary and shall be provided to each member of the Board within 15 working days after the Executive Committee meeting at which such actions were taken.
-All members of the Board shall be invited to attend Executive Committee meetings and all Board members in attendance at an Executive Committee shall be entitled to vote.
-Meeting notices shall be provided as set forth in ' 3.04 of these Bylaws.
+All members of the Board who are not members of the Executive Committee shall be invited to attend Executive Committee meetings in a non-voting capacity.
+Meeting notices shall be provided as set forth in §§ 3.01 and 3.04 of these Bylaws.

-In addition to the Executive Committee, the standing committees of the Board shall consist of the Academic and Research Advancement Committee, Institutional Advancement Committee, Administration and Finance Committee, the Student Advancement Committee, and the Audit Committee.
-The chairs and members of the five standing committees shall be appointed by the Rector, after consultation with the parties involved, and approved by the Board at the meeting at which the appointments are proposed by the Rector, for terms of two years, and shall serve until their successors have been duly appointed.
-All members subsequently may be reappointed from year to year.
-Board members shall typically serve on two standing committees.
-The chairs of standing committees shall serve until their successors have been duly appointed.
-Officer vacancies shall be filled in accordance with ' 5.04 of these Bylaws and Standing Committee chair vacancies (versus temporary absences) may be filled at any time by appointment of the Rector and confirmation by the Board.
+In addition to the Executive Committee, the standing committees of the Board shall consist of the Academic and Research Advancement Committee, Administration and Finance Committee, Athletics Committee, Audit and Compliance Committee, Governance Committee, Student Enhancement and Engagement Committee, and University Advancement Committee.
+The chairs and members of the standing committees shall be appointed by the Rector, after consultation with the parties involved, and shall serve until their successors have been duly appointed.
+The Rector should consider rotating board members through various committees and leadership positions to plan for board officer succession.
+All members may be reappointed from year to year.
+Board members shall typically serve on two or more standing committees.
+Standing Committee chair vacancies (versus temporary absences) may be filled at any time by appointment of the Rector Rector.
 A quorum of each of the standing committees shall consist of three voting Visitors who are committee members.
 The Rector and Vice Rector are deemed committee members for all purposes, including a quorum.
-The agenda for each regular Board meeting shall include reports by committees, to the Board.
-Unless otherwise specifically provided by the Board, decisions/recommendations of standing committees (except decisions by the Academic and Research Advancement Committee on review of negative tenure decisions and the approval of the annual internal compliance and operations audit plan by the Audit Committee) are advisory and must be ratified and approved by the Board of Visitors.
+The agenda for each regular Board meeting shall include reports by committees to the Board.
+Unless otherwise specifically provided by the Board, decisions/recommendations of standing committees (except decisions by the Academic and Research Advancement Committee on review of negative tenure decisions) are advisory and must be ratified and approved by the Board of Visitors.